BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Materials and Methods

 In general, we are constrained by the following rules. \begin{enumerate} \item To use MSE loss, we must sample skull-stripped same-modality pairs. \item For Dice loss, we may sample pairs which have corresponding segmentations (this precludes brains with lesions, for which SynthSeg~\citep{billot2020learning,billot_synthseg_2023} cannot reliably segment). \item For longitudinal image pairs, we use rigid transformation to simulate realistic downstream usage. \item For image pairs with lesions, we use a restrictive affine transformation, as TPS will not guarantee bijective correspondence between images. \end{enumerate} Table~\ref{tab:keymorph_training} summarizes the training strategy used, which we choose according to the above constraints.
 At every training iteration, we sample uniformly across the three image pair types.
 Thus, the model is trained to optimize the registration performance across all three image tasks with equal weighting.

 We experimented with $N$ = 128, 256, and 512 keypoints, and perform a thorough analysis of the relationship between number of keypoints and registration performance in Section~\ref{sec:num_keypoints}.
+Weights $\bm{w}$ are applied for all models during training and evaluation.
 For TPS transformations, we sample $\lambda$ during training from a log-uniform distribution $p(\lambda) = \text{LogUnif}(0, 10)$.
+During testing, we can choose a $\lambda$ value that lies in the support of this distribution.
 In addition, during training, in each mini-batch, we compute TPS on 32 keypoints chosen uniformly at random~\citep{donato2002approximatetps}.
 This is because TPS has a high memory requirement due to computing pairwise distances between every keypoint and grid location.
 Note that at test-time, we compute TPS on the full set of keypoints, and compute pairwise distances in a chunk-wise, iterative fashion to bypass this memory requirement.
 When minimizing Dice loss, we sample 14 regions uniformly at random for computational purposes.

 For all models, we used a batch size of 1 image pair and the Adam optimizer~\citep{kingma2017adam} for training.
 We train for a total of 160K gradient steps.
 The following uniformly-sampled augmentations were applied to the moving image across all dimensions during training: rotations $[-180\degree, +180\degree]$, translations $[-30, 30]$ voxels, scaling factor $[0.8, 1.2]$, and shear $[-0.1, 0.1]$.
 All training and GPU testing was performed on a machine equipped with an AMD EPYC 7513 32-Core processor and an Nvidia A100 GPU.
 CPU testing was performed on a machine equipped with an Intel Xeon Gold 6330 CPU @ 2.00GHz.
 All {\modelnames} models are implemented in PyTorch.